Resources and FAQs

 “Funds received by eligible individuals from projects carried out under the program established in this title shall not be considered to be income of such individuals for purposes of determining eligibility of such individuals, or of any other persons, to participate in any housing program for which Federal funds may be available or for any income determination under the Food Stamp Act of 1977.”

 VANTAGE Aging is an equal employment opportunity and service provider.
-SCSEP is funded by the Department of Labor (DOL) and the Ohio Department of Aging.
+SCSEP is funded by the Department of Labor (DOL), Ohio Department of Aging, and Indiana Department of Workforce Development.
 The DOL is not responsible for the content of this promotional material.